-The motherboard supports Intel® LGA775 processors with the Enhanced Intel SpeedStep® Technology (EIST), and Hyper-Threading Technology.
+The motherboard supports Intel® LGA775 processors with the Intel® Enhanced Memory 64 Technology (EM64T), Enhanced Intel SpeedStep® Technology (EIST), and Hyper-Threading Technology.
+Refer to the Appendix for more information on these CPU features.

-1.6.2 Installling the CPU heatsink and fan
+1.6.2 Installing the CPU heatsink and fan